Open Bible Data Home About News OET Key

 lily

-The woman is leaving out some of the words that a sentence would need in many languages to be complete.
-If your readers might misunderstand this, you could supply these words from the context.
+The woman is leaving out some of the words that in many languages a sentence would need in order to be complete.
+If it would be clearer in your language, you could supply these words from the context.
 Alternate translation: “I am a lily of”

 Note 6 topic: translate-unknown